 Cache servers that can receive requests that are destined for the cache servers themselves.

 The web server on which all original copies of your content reside.

 Specifies a pool of servers that contain original copies of all content.
 Requests are load balanced to this pool when any of the following are true: the requested content is not cacheable, no cache server is available, or the BIG-IP Cache Controller redundant system is redirecting a request from a cache server that did not have the requested content.

 A dynamic load balancing mode that bases connection distribution on a combination of two factors: the server that currently hosts the fewest connections, and also has the fastest response time.

 A series of related connections received from the same client, having the same session ID.
 When persistence is turned on, a controller sends all connections having the same session ID to the same node instead of load balancing the connections.

-A pool is a group of devices that you want the BIG-IP Controller to load balance.
+A pool is a group of devices that you want the Big_IP Cache Controller redundant system to load balance.

 A number that is associated with a specific service supported by a host.
 Refer to the Services and Port Index for a list of port numbers and corresponding services.

 port-specific wildcard virtual server